JulianWebb/vibe-check/README.md

 ------ | -----------
 vibeURL | The URL for the script to check droplet | The ID of the droplet to be rebooted personalAccessToken | The DO API Personal Access Token for your account

+It writes it's logs to stdout so pipe/redirect that to a file or program of your choosing.